dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 <i>The Walt Disney Company</i><br />
 <i>Zoo Hypothesis</i><br />

 Several titles caught my eye.
-But <i>Zoo Hypothesis</i> was the funniest and most horrific, and it summed up what I’d been feeling since the night I had won the election.
+But <i>Zoo Hypothesis</i> was the funniest and most horrific, and it summed up my state of mind since the night I had won the election.

 ***